stakater/kubestackplus-docs/content/for-administrators/how-to-guides/certificate-management/tls-certs.md

     There are 2 resources `ExternalSecret`and `Issuer` that are getting deployed from this template.
 Brief explanation about why we need these resources are needed is given below:

     `ExternalSecret`: This is needed to pull `api-token` key from secret provider which in this case is Vault.
 This is an API-Token from DNS provider (which in present case is Cloudflare).
-This API-Token will be used by Certificate Authority to validate the authenticity of domains being registered.
+This API-Token will be used by Certificate Authority to validate the authenticity of DNS name being registered.
 This secret will be referenced when creating issuer.

     `Issuer`: This is a cert-manager related resource and is responsible for setting up initial configuration against which TLS certificate will get generated.
 This issuer uses [`LetsEncrypt`](https://letsencrypt.org/) as certificate authority by setting one of its server's URL as value for `.spec.acme.server`.
 There is also a need for setting a value for `.spec.acme.email` which contains a valid email.
 This email will be a point of reference for `LetsEncrypt` to share any updates about certificate's lifecycle.
 This resource make a reference to secret in `.spec.acme.solvers.dns01.cloudflare.apiTokenSecretRef` that we created using `ExternalSecret`.
 In present case we are setting up for Cloudflare, so there is a reference to that in Issuer resource.